1. Backup, Backup, Backup

 If your organization handles the data of European citizens in any way you should have met the GDPR guidelines.
 The General Data Protection Regulation is designed to better regulate data privacy for all European citizens, and it will apply to many more businesses than may realize it today.

 Like any other regulatory mandate or compliance framework, it can be time-consuming to ensure that you are meeting the standards, so take action now if your organization is one of the many that will be affected by these new laws.
+For more information, read this informative blog post from VPN Geeks.

 7. Manage Privileged Access to Systems